 He quotes one of the French torturers, Jean-Pierre Vittori, as saying: “As the pain of interrogation began they talked abundantly, citing the names of the dead or militants on the run, indicating locations of old hiding places in which we didn’t find anything but some documents without interest.”

-And, writes Professor Rejali, better intelligence can be gathered by not torturing.
-He points out that during World War II the British captured all but three of the several hundred German spies in England without torturing anybody.
+Professor Rejali determined that better intelligence can be gathered by not torturing.
+He points out that during World War II, the British captured all but three of the several hundred German spies in England without torturing anybody.

 Many of the German agents were, in fact, turned into double agents who radioed fake coordinates back to Germany that directed V rockets to explode harmlessly in farmer’s fields.